An overview of Bowen’s special birds

-Our 2019 speaker series will continue on May 4th with a talk by Sue Ellen Fast on “Herons, Hummingbirds, and Hawks of Bowen Island”.
+Our 2019 speaker series continued on May 4th with a talk by Sue Ellen Fast on “Herons, Hummingbirds, and Hawks of Bowen Island”.

-Find out about Bowen’s special birdlife, with the help of the Bowen Nature Club’s checklist, slides, and a few bones and feathers.
-Catch the latest about our nesting colony of Great Blue Herons, still producing chicks after twenty years, in spite of everything.
+We learned about Bowen’s special birdlife, with the help of the Bowen Nature Club’s checklist, slides, and a few bones and feathers.
+A highlight was the latest about our nesting colony of Great Blue Herons, still producing chicks after twenty years, in spite of everything.
 A conservation success story worthy of such a such a beautiful and protected part of the world!

 Winter birds include hummingbirds these days, along with dramatic flocks of sea ducks.
-Share observations about how birdlife on Bowen has changed, and take a checklist away to use on the trails.
+We also shared observations about how birdlife on Bowen has changed, and took a checklist away to use on the trails.

 About Sue Ellen

 Sue Ellen is a Bowen Island municipal councillor and Islands Trust Vice-Chair.
 She is a conservation and learning consultant with years of experience connecting children and families to nature, and a background in wildlife biology.
 Sue Ellen was chair of the Bowen Island Conservancy for nine years, belongs to the BC Municipal Climate Leadership Council, and lives here on Bowen Island.